-After creating your resume, cover letter and completing applications, the interview is your time to show the interviewer your personality and sell your skills.
-An employer’s goal during an interview is to find a candidate that will be a good “fit” within their organization.
-This means you need to explain how your personality and beliefs make you a good fit for the position in addition to your education and experiences.
+The interview is your time to sell your skills and show the interviewer your personality.
+The employer’s goal during an interview is to find a candidate that will be a good “fit” within their organization.
+Below we have put together tips to help you prepare for your interview.

 - Interview time